CTristan/lobotomy-corporation-mods/LobotomyCorporationMods.FreeCustomization/README.md

 ## What does this mod do?

 - Hiring new agents or changing existing ones will always have the customization options available without requiring any additional LOB.
 - Re-enables the Name box when changing an existing agent to allow for renames.

 ## Why create this mod?

-I do not like when games require a cost for customizing a character in the first place, but in this game customizing requires spending an additional LOB point which you only get a limited number of each day and is also used to hire agents and improve stats.
+I do not like when games require a cost for customizing a character in the first place.
+However, in this game customizing requires spending an additional LOB point which you only get a limited number of each day and is also used to hire agents and improve stats.

 The fact that customizing an agent directly affects your gameplay bothers me, so this mod will make customizing agents not require any additional points.

 ## Changelog